stefanZorcic/scaling-book/gpus.md

 $$T_\text{AR comms} = \frac{\text{bytes}}{\text{GPU egress bandwidth}}$$

-Note: this is exact and not off by a factor of $1/N$, since each GPU egresses $B \cdot (N - 1) / N$ first, then receives the partially reduced version of its local shard (ingress of $B/N$), finishes the reductions, then egresses $B/N$ again, then ingresses the fully reduced result (ingress of $B \cdot (N - 1) / N$), resulting in exactly $B$ bytes ingressed.
+Note that this is exact and not off by a factor of $1/N$, since each GPU egresses $B \cdot (N - 1) / N$ first, then receives the partially reduced version of its local shard (ingress of $B/N$), finishes the reductions, then egresses $B/N$ again, then ingresses the fully reduced result (ingress of $B \cdot (N - 1) / N$), resulting in exactly $B$ bytes ingressed.

+However, in practice we see about a 30% increase in bandwidth with SHARP enabled, compared to the predicted 75%.
+This gets us up merely to about 480GB/s effective collective bandwidth, not nearly 2x.

 {% include figure.liquid path="assets/gpu/sharp-all-reduce-cost.png" class="img-fluid" caption="<b>Figure:</b> empirical measurements of AllReduce algo bandwidth with and without NVIDIA SHARP enabled within a node.
 The gains amount to about 30% throughput improvement at peak, even though algorithmically it ought to be able to achieve closer to a 75% gain." %}

-However, in practice we see about a 30% increase in bandwidth with SHARP enabled, compared to the predicted 75%.
-This gets us up merely to about 480GB/s effective collective bandwidth, not nearly 2x.

 <p markdown=1 class="takeaway">**Takeaway:** in theory, NVIDIA SHARP (available on most NVIDIA switches) should reduce the cost of an AllReduce on B bytes from about 2 * B / W to B / W. However, in practice we only see a roughly 30% improvement in bandwidth.
 Since pure AllReduces are fairly rare in LLMs, this is not especially useful.</p>